iblech/lets-play-agda/Padova2025/Explorations/Uncountability/Impossible.lagda.md

-This module exports a function `root : (Cantor → Bool) → Maybe List` which should either return `just xs` with `xs` the first five terms of a root of the input predicate, or `nothing` in case no root exists.
+This module exports a function `root : (Cantor → Bool) → Maybe List` which should either return `just xs` with `xs` the first five terms of a root of the input predicate (more terms could also be generated as needed), or `nothing` in case no root exists.
 When applied to predicates defined in the empty context, not using any assumptions or postulates, the `root` function always works correctly, though this meta-assertion is not provable in Agda.